 - 2.2.
-The National Planning Policy Framework (NPPF) sets the national policy context for preparation of local plans.
+The National Planning Policy Framework5 (NPPF) sets the national policy context for preparation of local plans.
 Local Plans must be consistent with national policy and should enable the delivery of sustainable development in accordance with the policies in the NPPF.
 The NPPF is also capable of being a material consideration in the determination of planning applications.
 The current version of the NPPF was published in July 2021.
-National Planning Practice Guidance (PPG) provides further detail on various aspects of the NPPF. - 2.3.
-The NPPF sets out a range of polices addressing matters including the areas of economy, town centres, sustainability and design; and advises that strategic policy-making authorities should "set clear expectations for the quality of the places to be created and how this can be maintained (such as by following Garden City principles); and ensure that appropriate tools such as masterplans and design guides or codes are used to secure a variety of welldesigned and beautiful homes to meet the needs of different groups in the community."
+National Planning Practice Guidance6 (PPG) provides further detail on various aspects of the NPPF. - 2.3.
+The NPPF sets out a range of polices addressing matters including the areas of economy, town centres, sustainability and design; and advises that strategic policy-making authorities should "set clear expectations for the quality of the places to be created and how this can be maintained (such as by following Garden City principles); and ensure that appropriate tools https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1005759/N PPF_July_2021.pdf such as masterplans and design guides or codes are used to secure a variety of welldesigned and beautiful homes to meet the needs of different groups in the community."
 (Paragraph 73c).